jeanthom/HWFlashTool/README.md

 ## Writing to the flash

-Before writing to the flash, you need to erase the block.
-This can be done using a SCSI command.
-To issue this command, you can use [sg_format]() utility (available in `sg3_utils` on Fedora) :
+Before writing to the flash, you need to erase the block you will be writing to.
+This can't be done automatically at write because the flash's sector size is different to unicore-mx's sector size.

+However, this can be done before flashing using a SCSI command that will erase the whole flash.
+To issue this command, you can use [sg_format](https://linux.die.net/man/8/sg_format) utility (available in `sg3_utils` on Fedora) :

 ```
 $ sudo sg_format --six --format /dev/sdb